When We All Get to Heaven

 The project follows a community of LGBTQ Christians as they struggle to make meaning of illness, death, and isolation while caught between two communities: a religious world that said that gays had no place and a gay rights movement that said God had no place.
 We tell the stories of clergy and lay people, people with AIDS and those who cared for them, and the activists, theologians and community members that joined the congregation in search of spiritual answers, sustenance, and healing.

-Our project is based on an archive of 1200 cassette tapes recorded by the congregation during the height of the AIDS epidemic.
-We tell stories from that archive in a variety of formats – articles, digital humanities projects, and an upcoming 6–8 episode documentary podcast.
+Our project is based on an archive of 1200 cassette tapes recorded during the height of the AIDS epidemic.
+We tell stories from that archive in a variety of formats – articles, digital humanities projects, and an upcoming documentary podcast.

 Founding TEam